-Today, Koehler Lighting Products is a Marmon Group/Berkshire Hathaway Company with its home in Hanover Township, Pennsylvania.
-Our commitment to mine safety is as steadfast now as it was when Ernest Koehler founded the company in 1912.
-This continuing commitment is why Koehler has remained strong for 100 years, and why we remain the leader in underground lighting and portable power solutions.
+Our commitment to safety is as steadfast now as it was when Koehler and Bright Star began.
+This continuing commitment is why we have remained strong for over 100 years, and why we remain a leader in portable lighting and power solutions.

 COMPANY STATEMENT OF PURPOSE…